storyfeet/dugi_bialan/content/works/this_n_that.md

 # At this point I said, OK, I know your cheating.
 You have three that cards"

-lon don dis la mi li belin egi wei dugi go "mi zon ei i vin wei oimi ei mugi. vin wei luga ei lebo das van"
+lon don dis la mi li belin egi wei dugi go "mi zon ei i vin wei emi ei mugi. vin wei luga ei lebo das van"

 # He said "No, I have three "this Cards" This, THis and this.